Why exotic caulerpa is a risk to NZ

 Over $20 million has been spent or allocated to scientific research to understand the pest, surveillance to find it, development and testing of techniques to remove or minimise it, and communications and legal controls to prevent its spread.

-While the complete and permanent removal of caulerpa from New Zealand is not feasible with the current tools and the scale of the infestation here, future efforts may include suppression (reducing density to lower the risk of spread) and eliminating it from specific sites.
+While the complete and permanent removal of caulerpa from New Zealand is not feasible with the current tools and the scale of the infestation here, there has been significant work carried out to find ways to suppress it (reducing density to lower the risk of spread) or remove it from specific sites.

-In 2024, the Government allocated $15 million to enable the creation of an accelerated programme of activities to develop new tools for surveillance and treatment.
+Since February 2024, the Government has allocated over $15 million to enable the rapid development of new tools for surveillance and treatment.

 Help stop the spread